 Creating a Safe Outdoor Dining Experience This Winter

-The COVID-19 pandemic has posed a serious threat to the bar and restaurant industry.
-Normally a hub of social interaction, these businesses have had to shut their doors and adopt creative solutions to keep their staff and customers safe.
+The COVID-19 pandemic has seriously threatened the bar and restaurant industry.
+Usually a hub of social interaction, these businesses have had to shut their doors and adopt creative solutions to keep their staff and customers safe.
 Curbside pick-up, delivery, and outdoor seating have become the norm for the dining industry during the pandemic.
 But, the approach of winter makes dining outside a challenge.
 How can bars and restaurants create an outdoor dining experience that works during the coldest months of the year?

 Out door dining amcraft manufacturing